Bayesian Deep Learning with Multilevel Trace-class Neural Networks: Proofs for Proposition

 \section{Proofs for Proposition \ref{prop:main_res}}

 The proof of Proposition \ref{prop:main_res} essentially follows that of \cite[Theorem 3.1]{beskos2017multilevel}, except there are some modifications required.
-We mainly provide details of these additional calculations, but we remark that to fully understand the proof, one must have read \cite{beskos2017multilevel}.
-We make the definition that $\eta_0 = q_0$ and that for any $l\in\{1,\dots,L-1\}$
+We mainly provide details of these additional calculations, but we remark that to fully understand the proof, one must have read \cite{beskos2017multilevel}. {We recall that $\eta_1 = q_1$ and that for any $l\in\{2,\dots,L\}$ one can establish that } {One can show that for any $l\in\{1,\dots,L\}$ and any measurable $\varphi_{l}:\Theta_l\rightarrow\mathbb{R}$ that is $\pi_{l}-$integrable that